-Long-term Expected Real

-Asset Class Rate of Return
+Asset Class Expected Real Rate of Return

 Domestic large cap 7.10 %

 Small/medium cap 7.75

 Fixed income 2.80

-Corporate I.40
+Corporate 1.40

 Discount Rate - The discount rate used to measure the total OPEB liability was 7.5 percent.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rates.